dnlbauer/WHAM/README.md

 WHAM can perform error analysis using the bayesian bootstrapping method.
 Every simulation window is assumed to be an individual set of data point.
 By calculating probabilities N times with randomly assigned weights for each window, one can estimate the error as standard deviation between the N bootstrapping runs.
-For more details see van der Spoel, D. et al. (2010). g_wham—A Free Weighted Histogram Analysis Implementation Including Robust Error and Autocorrelation Estimates, JCTC, 6(12), 3713-3720.
+For more details see *Van der Spoel, D. et al. (2010). g_wham—A Free Weighted Histogram Analysis Implementation Including Robust Error and Autocorrelation Estimates, JCTC, 6(12), 3713-3720*.

 To perform bayesian bootstrapping in WHAM, use the ```-bt <RUNS>``` flag to perform <RUNS> individual bootstrapping runs.
 The error estimates of bin probabilities and free energy will be given as separate column (+/-) in the output file.